AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-salesforce-integrations.md

    Documentation for the Lead REST API: [https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Leads/getLeadByIdUsingGET](https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Leads/getLeadByIdUsingGET){target="_blank"}.

    Proper use of the external fields is key to a successful non-native sync.
 If you fail to see data in some of the views, it is likely that a certain field was not correctly synced.
 For example, if a lead’s activities and interesting moments don’t show up when looking in the MSI widget under their Account, it is likely that either the lead’s company or the Account was not correctly synced.
 Performing a GET request for this lead while specifying the external fields will help you verify whether the lead was correctly synced.
-Moreover, the email for the external sales person in Marketo must match the email for that user in Salesforce.
-Data may not show in the Marketo tab in Salesforce if the emails do not match.
+Moreover, the email for the external sales person in Marketo must match the email for that user in [!DNL Salesforce].
+Data may not show in the Marketo tab in [!DNL Salesforce] if the emails do not match.